 For the last 40 years, The American Hotel has been awarded the Wine Spectator’s highest award, “Grand Award for One of the Greatest Wine Lists in the World.”
 It is the only restaurant on Long Island to have the award.
 631-725-3555

 Reservations are required for sunset dinners at this popular spot.
-Their menu, created by Executive Chef Sam McCleland, has both classic an innovative meals ranging from Shrimp Tacos to Vegan No-Pasta Lasagna.
-There is a $75 minimum per person due to COVID-19 seating limitations.
+Their menu, created by Executive Chef Sam McCleland, has both classic and innovative meals ranging from Shrimp Tacos to Vegan No-Pasta Lasagna.

 The Clam Bar